-With the 55th annual Grammy Awards set to air live from Los Angeles on Sunday (Feb.
-10), now is as good a time as any to look back at the countless stellar Grammy performances we've been treated to over the years.
-Below are our picks for the 10 Best Grammy Performances — an all-time tally that ranges from Radiohead and Green Day to the White Stripes and beyond.
+With the Grammy Awards right around the corner, now is as good a time as any to look back at the countless stellar Grammy performances we've been treated to over the years.
+Below are our picks for the 10 Best Grammy Performances -- an all-time list that ranges from Radiohead and Green Day to the White Stripes and beyond.
 Did your favorites make this list?
-Watch each Grammy performance clip below — then let us know if you agree with our selections.
-And don't forget to tune in Sunday to see which new performances we should add to this list.
+Watch each Grammy performance clip below -- then let us know if you agree with our selections.
+And don't forget to tune in on Sunday, Jan.
+26, to see which new performances we should add to this list.

-These Irish rockers made a wise choice when they teamed with an American R&B luminary for a revamped version of their timeless ballad 'One.'
-Bono and Mary J emphasized vocal acrobatics over the original's moody grandeur, but both turned in epic performances nonetheless, easily making our list of the Best Grammy Performances.
+U2 made a wise choice when they teamed with an American R&B luminary for a revamped version of their timeless ballad "One."
+Bono and Mary J Blige emphasized vocal acrobatics over the original's moody grandeur, but both turned in epic performances nonetheless, easily making our list of the Best Grammy Performances.

 Joe Strummer Tribute (Dave Grohl, Elvis Costello, Bruce Springsteen, Tony Kanal from No Doubt) (2003)

 Adele certainly turned heads at the 2012 Grammy Awards.
-Not only did she give a stunning comeback performance of 'Someone Like You' following her recovery from throat microsurgery, but she won all six awards she was nominated for, including Record and Album of the Year.
+Not only did she give a stunning comeback performance of "Rolling in the Deep" following her recovery from throat microsurgery, but she won all six awards she was nominated for, including Record and Album of the Year.

 A year after winning Best Alternative Album at the 2002 ceremony for their debut, Parachutes, Coldplay returned to perform at the Grammys for the first time.
 Accompanied by a full orchestra, they turned in a haunting performance of "Politik" from A Rush of Blood to the Head, which earned the band Best Alternative Album honors for the second year in a row.